 I’ve heard about Dr. Fields’ practice, but I’m not sure I understand how it works.
 Can you explain it?

-Dr. Fields opened a new office in December 2003, after being in private practice in Olney since 1987.
-The new practice emphasizes courteous and professional service, longer and unhurried visits, same or next day sick visits, and a pleasant, comforting “old-fashioned” environment.
-We have made every effort to remove the frustrations and aggravations generally involved in going to the doctor.
+Dr. Fields opened this office in December 2003, after being in private practice in Olney since 1987.
+Our practice emphasizes courteous and professional service, longer and unhurried visits, same or next day sick visits, and a pleasant, comforting “old-fashioned” environment.
+We have made every effort to remove the frustrations and aggravations too often involved in going to the doctor.

 Rather than using insurance, the only charge is an annual professional fee which covers essentially all of Dr. Fields services.
 There are no other bills.
 This level of service is virtually unheard of these days, at any price.
-You may call our office at 301-774-7115 to answer any questions you may have, or to request that literature be mailed to your home.
+You may call our office at 301-774-7115 so we may answer any questions you have, or to request that information be mailed to your home.

 I already have good insurance.
 Why would I pay extra to join this practice?